mustafa-sarshar/Cpp-Fundamentals/README.md

 # C++ Fundamentals
-This repository aims at introducing the great C ++ programming language and teaching the fundamentals of programming with it.
+This repository aims at introducing the great C++ programming language and teaching the fundamentals of programming with it.